-Walking and hiking in Gran Canaria
+The Best Hiking & Walking Routes in Gran Canaria

 When you first think of Gran Canaria, you probably think of the stunning beaches and sparkling sea.
 Many visitors stay on the coast and might only venture up into the mountains for a day trip.
 But there is so much more to discover on the island, that is only revealed when you lace up your walking shoes and get hiking.
 Gran Canaria might be small (it only measures 60km across), but it's known as a 'mini continent' because of its varied scenery, which delights walkers and hikers of all ages.

 From far-stretching sand dunes and a jagged volcanic landscape to mountains and pine forests, you can immerse yourself in the island's natural beauty.
 There are plenty of marked walking trails for all levels to make it easy to find your way around.
 Gran Canaria's reputation for year-round blue skies means you can look forward to walking in the sunshine even during the shoulder spring and autumn seasons.

 When is the best time to go walking in Gran Canaria?

+Gran Canaria is a year-round walking destination, although the main walking season is considered to run from October to May.
 In the winter months, temperatures average 18℃ and rainfall is low, making it ideal for getting out for a walk.
 The mountains will be cooler than the beach resorts and may even occasionally get a dusting of snow.
 Because different areas of the island enjoy different climates, you can normally find somewhere on the island to walk in the sunshine, even in the middle of winter.